techne-xyz/basic-backend-interview-q-solution/README.md

 - What database might you use?
 How would you interact with that database from TypeScript?

 ### Bonus 2
-- Write a background worker that periodically validates if each book exists in the real world
+- Write a background worker that periodically validates if each book currently in the array exists in the real world.